w314/notes/javaNotes/oop.md

 ### Abstraction

+`Abstraction` means hiding implementation details through a higher-level construct, like abstract classes and interfaces, thereby decreasing coupling and increasing cohesion.

 > Describe abstraction and how would you use it in a project?

 `Abstraction` is an OOP programming principle.